brand-old/brand-old/README.md

   - SQL
   - Python (Pandas, NumPy)

+Machine Learning Fundamentals

+Advanced SQL

 Currently Learning
-  - Advanced SQL
   - Data Modelling
   - Generative AI for data analytics
-  - Machine Learning Fundamentals

 <!--
 **brand-old/brand-old** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.